-Vision: Become one of the nation’s premier and leading-edge public safety training facilities, while creating a safer environment for Douglas County and State of Colorado residents in a self-sustaining and cost-effective manner.
+Vision: Serve as one of the nation’s premier and leading-edge public safety training facilities, while creating a safer environment for Douglas County and State of Colorado residents in a self-sustaining and cost-effective manner.

 Mission: Improve the safety of the public through advanced practical training of emergency responders and support community partners who provide related safety-oriented services.